yandex-cloud/docs/en/compute/operations/vm-create/create-linux-vm.md

 # Creating a VM from a public Linux image

-This section provides guidelines on how to create a VM with Linux OS.
-To create a Windows-based VM, follow the instructions [[!TITLE]](create-windows-vm.md).
+This section provides guidelines for creating a VM with Linux OS To create a Windows-based VM, follow the instructions [[!TITLE]](create-windows-vm.md).

 ---